toddpglidden/toddpglidden.github.io/README.md

 [Sentiment Analysis](SentimentAnalysis.html) using neural netwoks in Python.

 ## Exploratory Data Analysis
-EDA, linear and logistic regression using a fun [candy rankings](candy.html) data set.
+EDA, linear and logistic regression in R using a fun [candy rankings](candy.html) data set.